Chevrotain/chevrotain/docs/tutorial/step4_fault_tolerance.md

 least one parsing rule (and perhaps many more).
 Thus the latter tends to "lose" more of the original input and requires additional definitions (what should be returned value of a re-synced rule?).

-### Disabling All Recovery mechanisms
-By default fault tolerance and error recovery heuristics are enabled.
-They can be disabled by passing a optional **recoveryEnabled** parameter (default true) To the parser's constructor [constructor](http://sap.github.io/chevrotain/documentation/0_27_3/classes/_chevrotain_d_.parser.html#constructor).

 #### What is Next?
 * Play around in the [Online demo of this tutorial step](http://sap.github.io/chevrotain/playground/?example=tutorial%20fault%20tolerance) of this tutorial.